TeamRizu/outfox-wikijs/dev/actors/actortypes/actor.md

 <!-- TODO: Document the difference between the two and add more notes!-->

-# Obtaining Children and ActorFrame Levels
+# Obtaining Child and ActorFrame Levels

 When using [Actors](/en/dev/actors/actortypes/actor), you can use `self:GetParent()` and `self:GetChild()` to get elements from other [ActorFrames](/en/dev/actors/actortypes/actorframe) or [Actors](/en/dev/actors/actortypes/actor).